 - Pooling Basics is a pre-conference opportunity from 11 a.m. to 6 p.m. on Sunday, October 6.
 Developed by pooling professionals, this popular program helps those newer to pooling get grounded in the essentials from pool structure and governance to actuarial reviews, underwriting and more.
 Lunch and snacks will be provided.

-Pre-Conference Tour: Rock & Roll Hall of Fame
+Pre-Conference Tour to Rock & Roll Hall of Fame

-For only $18 per person, attendees and guests can participate in a pre-conference event that includes a trip to the Rock & Roll Hall of Fame as well as an overview of the technology behind a zero-emissions bus owned and operated by SARTA, a public transit agency participating in the Ohio Transit Risk Pool (an AGRiP member).
+Attendees who purchased tickets for the pre-conference event will enjoy a trip to the Rock & Roll Hall of Fame as well as an overview of the technology behind a zero-emissions bus owned and operated by SARTA, a public transit agency participating in the Ohio Transit Risk Pool (an AGRiP member).

 - 1:20 p.m.: Overview of SARTA zero-emissions bus

 - 1:50 p.m.: Depart conference hotel for Rock & Roll Hall of Fame

 - 3:30 p.m.: First return to conference hotel

 - 4:30 p.m.: Second return to conference hotel

 - 5 p.m.: Final return to conference hotel